Hannah-Sten/TeXiFy-IDEA/README.md

 No idea where to start?
 Have a look at the [installation instructions](#installation-instructions).

 Create the most beautiful LaTeX documents with the user friendliness of the IntelliJ platform.
 This plugin adds the tools to make creating LaTeX documents a breeze.
-We are currently doing our best to develop the plugin.
+We are currently doing our best to develop the plugin

-Feel free to share your ideas and contributions with us.
+## Feedback and support
+You can share new ideas/feature requests/bugs/calls for help in multiple ways:
+1. Live chat via [gitter](https://gitter.im/TeXiFy-IDEA) live chat (you can login with your GitHub account).
+Gitter also has a nice app, we use it to get notified of new activity.
+2. [Issues](https://github.com/Ruben-Sten/TeXiFy-IDEA/issues).
+These may be bug reports, feature requests, user support, etc. Just generally anything you have a problem with/suggestion for.
+For general feedback we advice using the gitter.

 Please bear in mind that this is just a side project for us.
+It might take a while to fully process your feedback.
+We try our best :3

 ## Features